Pierre-Sassoulas/CV/readme.md

 # PERSONAL EXPERIENCE

-## Supervisor

-**__Pedagogy__** : Mixteen, Lyon

- Supervising children during workshop permitting to discover computer science in a playful manner tools like Scratch, Thymio, Pygame and Micro$:$bit depending on their age.

 ## Maintener

-**__Management__, __Freelance__** : Open-source, Github

- Development, and community management (Github issues, pull request, Pypi publications and freelance offers) around a password strength validator, a survey's web application and a diagram's generating library.

-## Contributer

 **__python__, __Quality__** : Python Code Quality Authority, Github

- Contributed to the evolution of \textbf{pylint}, a code quality static analysis software for python.
+ Maintenance of \textbf{pylint}, one of the leading open-source static analysis software for python and one of the 250 most downloaded package on pypi.

+## Computer working group facilitator

+**__training__** : Mixteen, Lyon

+ Supervising children during workshop permitting to discover computer science in a playful manner tools like Scratch, Thymio, Pygame and Micro$:$bit depending on their age.

 ## Factotum